ExpressionEngine/ExpressionEngine-User-Guide/source/development/plugins.rst

         }
     }

-**Note**: Class name must always be capitalized.
-This is the one exception to the rule.
+.. note:: Class name must always be capitalized.
+This is the one
+    exception to the rule.
 Tag names and file names are always lowercase, while the class name is capitalized.

-**Note**: You must call of the super object in your constructor.
+.. note:: You must call of the super object in your constructor.

 Returning a Value
 ~~~~~~~~~~~~~~~~~